Generic Name: brompheniramine and codeine (BROM fen IR a meen and KOE deen)

 In some people, codeine breaks down rapidly in the liver and reaches higher than normal levels in the body.
 This can cause dangerously slow breathing and may cause death, especially in a child.

-To make sure brompheniramine and codeine is safe for you, tell your doctor if you have:
+To make sure EndaCof-AC is safe for you, tell your doctor if you have ever had:

 liver or kidney disease;

 Follow all directions on your prescription label.
-Brompheniramine and codeine can slow or stop your breathing.
-Never use brompheniramine and codeine in larger amounts, or for longer than prescribed.
+Codeine can slow or stop your breathing.
+Never use EndaCof-AC in larger amounts, or for longer than prescribed.
 Cough or cold medicine is usually taken only for a short time until your symptoms clear up.

 Codeine may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away codeine is against the law.